Inhomogeneous graph trend filtering via a l2,0 cardinality penalty: Introduction

+The existence of real-world piecewise smooth graph signals (especially in computational biology illustrated in the previous paragaph) motivates us to study GSE for such graph signals.

-Such an ``intra-community homogeneous, inter-community inhomogeneous'' property indicates that the graph signals have large variations between different regions and have a small variation within regions (as shown in Fig.~\ref{fig-toy}a).
-In this paper, we study GSE for piecewise smooth graph signals, and we propose a model: a $\ell_{2,0}$-norm penalized \textbf{1st-order Graph Trend Filtering (GTF)}~\cite{pmlr-v38-wang15d}, for extracting patterns of the signal on a graph with localized discontinuities.
+Therefore, in this paper, we propose a model: a $\ell_{2,0}$-norm penalized \textbf{1st-order Graph Trend Filtering (GTF)}~\cite{pmlr-v38-wang15d}, for denoising and extracting patterns of the signal on a graph with localized discontinuities.
 Before we state explicitly our contribution, below we first review about the GTF model.